Complex Networks, Chaos & Non-linearities

 • Classical dynamical systems (modeling using simple maps), chaos and fractals

-• Non-linear molecular networks & quantum walks
+• Spin networks, non-linear molecular networks & quantum walks

 See also Gravitational dynamical systems .